Skip to content

 Using a Git-based System

-Setting up a Git-based system can be done via Account > Login.
+Setting up a remote Git-based system can be done via Account > Login.

-Currently, GitLab and GitHub are supported.
+Currently, GitLab, GitHub, and Azure DevOps are supported.
 Instructions on how to log in can be found on the login page.
 For GitHub, a video is available on YouTube.

 Further Help